 The Benefits of a 7-12 School

 Burroughs enjoys a sense of unity possible only in a small school.
-To this end, we have capped our enrollment at 600 students, and the student body functions as one community, grades 7 through 12.
+To this end, our enrollment stands at 642, and the student body functions as one community, grades 7 through 12.

 There are strong academic and personal benefits to a 7 – 12 school.
 More than 75 percent of our faculty teaches at both the middle and upper school levels which means they know our students, their stages of development and their educational needs and capacities.

 We begin each morning with assembly.
 Here our youngest students begin to sense and appreciate that they are part of a larger community, and our older students demonstrate their responsibility for that same community.
 Here school spirit brings 642 students to their feet.
 Here we celebrate our individual and community accomplishments.
 Here our students perform the classic composers, share their original rock music, speak to issues that concern them and make us laugh.
 Assembly is our common denominator.

 Family-style lunch is another way in which our community is cemented.
 We have three lunch periods, one for 7th and 8th grades, one for 9th and 10th grades and one for 11th and 12th grades.
 Teachers join students for a sit-down hot meal (although our foodservice also provides lots of other options!).
 This structured pause in our day facilitates students, especially new ones, getting to know other classmates and faculty.

 Our campus—its size, its architecture, its feel—reflects our preference for simplicity and informality.
 This is not, however, at the expense of state-of-the-art facilities that undergo constant improvement to meet the needs and talents of our students, faculty and coaches.